phenriot/BloodPaTH/README.md

 * ***prob_screening*** : probability of patient screening upon-admission at a healthcare setting or ward level. | <ins> type = float </ins>
 * ***at_risk_wards*** : vector of the most at risk wards (i.e, wards in which we want to set an intervention); the wards needs to be informed as integers, corresponding to their rank (or ID). | <ins> type = integer vector </ins>
 * ***output*** : should the output be "simple" or "detailed" (the second option is not implemented yet). | <ins> type = string </ins>
 * ***id_sim*** : simulation ID; this is used to facilitate replication of results and to make baseline and intervention scenarios comparable.
-If you are running multiple simulations, you will need to inform this parameter with the simulation number to allow replication.
+If you are running multiple simulations, you will need to inform this parameter with the simulation number to allow replication.  | <ins> type = integer </ins>
 ### Model output (simple)

 *...
 Coming soon ...*